 The information is prepared in accordance with the Standing Committee's guidelines established in 2003.
 The report lists detailed information for CIC and each of its subsidiary Crown corporations under the following categories:

 - ministerial and board member payments for expenses;

-- payments to suppliers for goods and services, as well as other payees who received more than $50,000;
+- payments to suppliers for goods and services, and other payees who received more than $50,000;

-- employees who received more than $50,000 in compensation; and
+- employees who received more than $50,000 in remuneration; and

 - grants, contributions, donations and sponsorships greater than $5,000.